Akron Children's Logo

 These bacterial infections can cause diarrhea, cramping, belly pain, and fever.
 Good hand-washing and food safety habits can help prevent them.

-• Can Kids Get a COVID-19 Vaccine Along With the Flu Vaccine?
+• Can Kids Get a COVID-19 Vaccine, Flu Vaccine, and RSV Shot at the Same Time?

-It's safe for kids to get a COVID-19 vaccine along with any other routine vaccine, including the flu vaccine.
+It's safe for kids to get a COVID-19 vaccine along with any other routine vaccine, including the flu vaccine and RSC shot.

 • Cat Scratch Disease